lucastabelini/cnn_from_scratch/README.md

 # Neural Network in Pure C++

-Simple implementation of a neural network in C++.
+Simple implementation of a neural network in C++ using only the STL.
-Those are NOT this project's goals:
-- speed performance;
-- use of GPU;
-- state-of-the-art performance.

-This project's goals:
-- not to use extern libraries (i.e. use only STL);
-- simple code.

 ### Installation
 Get the MNIST data set: